spirit-js/spirit-express/README.md

 ##### Notes
 If your Express middleware needs something unsupported, you can of course write a (spirit) middleware for specific implementations to get your Express middleware to run.

-- Express error handling middleware `(err, req, res, next)` are not supported.
+Express error handling middleware `(err, req, res, next)` are not supported.
 Instead handle errors the conventional way by using `catch`.

-- "originalUrl", "req", "_res" are special properties for the request or req, if a Express middleware overwrites these it may cause problems.

-- It changes the original request map in spirit to be a `req` object with all the request map data moved over.
-Should have no functional impact.
+For a full list of compatible API and middleware see [Docs](docs).